miniExtensions/bug-district/README.md

 `import './bug-district'`

 4. Login with your Github account on [Bug District](https://bug-district.vercel.app/)
-5. Go to the Github repo that you want to add tests
+5. Go to the Github repo that you want to add tests to
 6. Select a branch (e.g. master)
 7. Add a test case
 8. Add actions and run your test case!